uclaacm/website/src/components/Events/EventArchive/eventData.md

 The trackPicture and/or eventPicture will be used as a background in a card display.

 In general, we want a compact display; dropdowns can be used to see more information.

+What will initial card display look like?
+Certainly organized chronologically, but with tracks grouped together or everything as individual events?
+(Leaning towards grouping tracks)